-For your security, the Dataplicity client uses an unprivileged service account.
-If you want to use 'sudo' from the Dataplicity terminal, for example to allow you to install programmes or manage your device, you must first switch to a more privileged user account and enter the password for that account.
+On opening of Dataplicity remote terminal by default you're logged in as "Dataplicity" user on your remote device.
+This is an unprivileged service account.
+If you want to use sudo command from the Dataplicity terminal, for example to allow you to install programmes or manage your device, you must first switch to a more privileged user account and enter the password for that account.

-On a Pi, the default 'pi' account is suitable.
-To switch to the 'pi' user, generally indicated by the [email protected] / $
+On a Raspberry Pi, the default pi account is suitable.
+To switch to the pi user, generally indicated by the pi@raspberrypi:/ $ prompt, just type:

 su pi